SouthbankSoftware/proofable/node_sdk/README.md

    ![Proof Dot Graph Example](https://www.proofable.io/node_sdk/docs/images/example_basic_proof_dot.svg)

-9. creates a key-values proof for the data subset directly from the already proved trie.
+9. create a key-values proof for the data subset directly from the already proved trie.
 This proof file is a self-contained certificate that proves the data subset

    ```typescript
    await client.createKeyValuesProof(